LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 * ignoreSubscribeMessagingEvents
 * subscribeToMainDialogOnly

-See below for details on these:
+See below for details on these.

 #### filterPatterns